backtotop

 Component optimization

 In addition to simulations, there are a whole range of other options for improving components.
-We go through the requirements for a product together with the customer, discussing tolerances and load capacities.
-Together, we often find untapped potential for greater efficiency.
+We go through the requirements for a product together with the customer, talk about tolerances and load capacities.
+We often find untapped potential for greater efficiency together.

-Classic approaches include reducing the thickness of sheet metal by incorporating beads into stamped part geometries and using fiber-filled materials instead of (aluminum) die-casting.
+Classic approaches include reducing sheet thickness by incorporating beads into stamped part geometries and using fiber-filled materials instead of (ALU) die casting.

 Process optimization

-In the extrusion of profiles for vehicle seats, we use, for example, laser technology for seam markings and complex geometries to simplify processing.
-We replace expensive materials with cheaper ones, take recyclability into account, and combine several components into a single piece.
+In the extrusion of profiles for vehicle seats, for example, we use laser technology for seam markings and complex geometries to simplify processing.
+We replace expensive materials with cheaper ones, take recyclability into account and combine several components into one.
 We also work practically on the sample seat to test handles and sewing processes.

 Are you interested in going one step further with us?
 We look forward to exchanging ideas with you!